FAQ | Technology Commercialization and Business Development

 When the patent application proceeds to grant or issue, you have been awarded a patent on the invention.
 Typically, it takes 3-5 years for procuring a patent.
 Mere filing of a provisional application does not translate as getting a patent.
 Until the patent is granted, you may discuss your invention with the tagline, "patent pending"

-When you have gathered preliminary data to support the idea, please send in the disclosure to the OTDC.
+When you have gathered preliminary data to support the idea, please disclosure you invention to the University using our electronic submission system located here.

 Yes, although the timeline then becomes extremely tight.
 If the findings in your manuscript are deemed as an invention, then we will need to file a provisional application before the galley proof of your article is posted online.